 Sunni supremacism will only be wiped out after a full generation of defeat.
 To ensure it goes down and stays down, a workable political model must emerge after the Islamic State is conquered.
 Democracy will probably repeat the failures of the past; the better planners will think of something else.

-This story originally appeared at Geopolitics Made Super, August 24, 2016.
+This story first appeared at Geopolitics Made Super, August 24, 2016.